 2. Bear in mind that the drink-driving limit in Portugal is 50mg of alcohol per 100ml of blood, which is significantly less than the UK limit of 80mg per 100ml.
 If in doubt, it’s probably best to abstain from the booze completely.

-3. Most petrol stations will level a small charge (usually around €0.50) for customers who pay by credit card.
+3. Most petrol stations will level a small charge (starting at around €0.50) for customers who pay by credit card.
 Keep some cash handy while driving to avoid shelling out extra.